pulumi/registry/themes/default/content/registry/packages/aws/_index.md

 ---
-title: AWS Classic
+title: AWS
-meta_desc: Learn how you can use Pulumi's AWS Classic Provider to reduce the complexity of provisioning and managing resources on AWS.
+meta_desc: Learn how you can use Pulumi's AWS Provider to reduce the complexity of provisioning and managing resources on AWS.
 layout: package
 ---